FakeNews: GAN-based generation of realistic 3D volumetric data -- A systematic review and taxonomy: Generating realistic synthetic 3D data: a review of works

 \subsection{Loss Functions}

 This section provides a brief explanation of each loss function used in the reviewed papers, along with any references needed and each paper in which each metric was used.
 It is important to note that some loss functions were developed for a specific problem and only make sense in that context, or they are an adaptation of existing metrics, such as shape consistency and identity.
-The loss functions are mainly ordered alphabetically, but some of them are very similar, therefore they are explained together.

-\paragraph{\textbf{Accuracy:}} Accuracy is defined as the number of correct predictions among all predictions.
-It was only used as a loss function in \cite{Muzahid202120}, where the discriminator was trained not only to give the true value but also to give the correct classification of the objects.

-\paragraph{\textbf{Adversarial:}} From GANs' first paper \cite{Goodfellow2014}, the adversarial loss is given by the discriminator's correct classification of the realism of the data received.
-If the discriminator gives a correct prediction, the generator is penalised; if it gives an incorrect one, the discriminator itself is penalised.
-This is also known as the "minmax game".

-\paragraph{\textbf{Cross Entropy (CE):}} CE, also referred to as reconstruction loss, is used to measure the difference between two distributions \cite{Suh2021402, Gecer2020415, Zhang2021, Gayon-Lombardo2020, Dikici2021, Jung202079, Lei2020b, Wang20172317, Liu2020O47, Nozawa2021}.
-Binary Cross Entropy (BCE), also called sigmoid CE, is usually used to train a binary classifier \cite{e20030208, ruby2020binary, Olberg20194135}.
-In this context, BCE measures the difference between the real and predicted distribution of the data.
-Higher values of BCE correspond to higher uncertainty of the discriminator, and therefore higher difference between distributions \cite{Olberg20194135}.
-The modified CE is used in \cite{Yang2017679} to strongly penalise false positives compared to false negatives due to the properties of the data used.

-\paragraph{\textbf{Border and Volume:}} Implemented in \cite{Momeni2021}, border and volume losses are used to improve the quality of the MRI scans generated for their specific problem.
-Volume losses penalise the differences between the input volume (a numerical value) and the volume of the cerebral microbleed generated.
-Border losses force the edges of the generated scan to be 1.

-\paragraph{\textbf{Content, Style, Laplacian, Projection, Orientation:}} All of these loss functions are used in \cite{Shen20213250}.
-The content and the style losses were based on \cite{gatys2016image} and are per-pixel comparisons focused on different levels of the convolution network.
-The Laplacian, the projection and the orientation losses, are also per-pixel comparisons and are explained with more detail in \cite{Shen20213250}.

-\paragraph{\textbf{Cycle consistency:}} Cycle consistency loss can be defined as: if $G$ is the generator and $G\textsuperscript{-1}$ is its inverse transformation, $x$ is the input image and $G(x)$ is the output of the generator having $x$ as input; then $G\textsuperscript{-1}(G(x))\approx x$.
-It is used mainly for the CycleGAN \cite{CycleGAN2017} training, and widely used for image translation when no paired data are available.
-The comparison between the two images is made per-pixel using MAE as in the original paper, or other metrics such as mean squared error (MSE) or CE.
-It is used in \cite{Bongini20215482, Jung202079, Harms2020, Lei2020a, Schaefferkoetter20213817, Lin2021, Chen2021961, Han2019, Yang2021130}.

-\paragraph{\textbf{Depth and Latent vector:}} The depth loss penalises the difference between the generated 3D voxel and the input 2.5D voxel grid.
-The latent vector minimises the distance between the latent vector from the input data and the target latent vector.
-Both loss functions are explained in \cite{Liu20212843}.

-\paragraph{\textbf{Feature-consistent:}} The feature-consistent loss is defined in \cite{Pan2019137} and measures the difference between scans that share the same modality.
-This loss function is very similar to the cycle consistency loss.